hsuonsivu/hsupublic/3d-models/README.md

 euro per piece as printed, using about 100g of filament.
 I use plastic binder pockets to store the frames.

 The clips and film hole knobs require accurate printer.
-When using a new frame, it seems to be better to install covers without film first to make sure that all clips are ok and there are no strings etc which would show in the final scan.
-The film hole knobs are the hardest thing to get right, as they are small and printers tend to make small towerlike knobs misshaped.
-It may be that clips require tuning for various printers as well.
+When using less accurate printer, for a new frame, it seems to be better to install covers without film first to make sure that all clips are ok and there are no strings etc which would show in the final scan.

 There are multiple options in the beginning of the file for debugging.

-Supports older 46mm wide film type, filmtype 35 is normal film, 46 is the older wide film.
+The frame supports 35mm (135), 46mm (127), 16mm (110) films (use
-Possible future improvements could be tuning the film hole knobs to more accurately keep the film positioned and straight.
-Older films or negatives are often curved.
-I did try to use frame separators to make sure that the film is as flat as possible, but frame separators are not well standardized for position, and different cameras are not doing frames identically in relation to film holes.
+Makefile to generate frames for difference formats).

-Originally, I tried to use film hole knobs to snap to the covers, but this was too unreliable due to misshapen film hole knobs, thus I did side clips to keep the covers in place.
+Frame separators are used to flatten the film as negatives are often curved.
+One issue I noticed with this is that most films seem to have shrunk, so I had to add shrink factor to compensate for this.
+This is relevant for 35mm film as the gap between frames is very small (2mm).
+The value is tunable (set filmshouldbesize and filmshrunksize).

 No supports are needed to print.
 I use black PLA to print these.
 Lighter colours may cause reflections.

 ![filmscanframe in scad.](filmscanframe.png)
 ![filmscanframe for 46mm film in scad.](filmscanframe46.png)